What Is an Ex Parte Hearing in San Diego Family Law Court for a Paternity, Divorce or Legal Separation In 2019?

-In San Diego Family Law Court, whether a legal separation, divorce or paternity, emergency issues may arise.
+In San Diego Family Law Court, whether a legal separation, divorce of paternity, emergency issues may arise.
 These issues may be resolved by the filing of a Request for Order for issues such as temporary exclusive use of a residence/car/business/et al or for spousal and/or child support and the parenting plan.
 When a Request for Order is filed, then the Court will set a hearing date.
 As the court is very backed up, the hearing date after filing may be several months away.
 For most issues, this is appropriate but [at times] this is too long and an emergency, or ex parte hearing, needs to be set.
-The Law Office of Doppelt and Forney, APLC has experience in representing clients at ex parte hearings.
+The law office of Doppelt and Forney, APLC has experience in representing client’s at ex parte hearings.

 The procedure for setting an ex parte in San Diego Superior Court for a Family Law Case is per the local rules and procedures.
 This is an emergency hearing and there is a judicial council form for ex parte hearings along with other judicial council forms for the declaration regarding notice and service of request for temporary [ex parte] emergency orders and temporary [ex parte] orders.
 A Request for Order must be prepared and submitted with the ex parte or at the ex parte for the emergency relief per the local procedures and rules.
 This hearing will allow a spouse or parent to make a request of the Judge without waiting for the normal hearing calendar.
 The parent or spouse who is requesting the ex part relief must provide notice by 10am on the business day before the hearing and file the ex parte pleadings no later than 12pm the business day before.
 There are very rare instances where notice does not have to be given.
 The ex parte is filed in the same court house and department where the family law case is assigned.
 There is a filing fee for the ex parte unless you have [on file with the Court] a fee waiver.